InnerPeace-Wu/reading_comprehension-cs224n/README.md

 - [x] Plot histgrams of context, question, answer lengthes.
 - [x] preprocess the inputs with mask.
-- [ ] make decision how to represent the answer.
+- [x] make decision how to represent the answer.
+- [ ] figure out the overall architecture.
+- [ ] add tensorboard to monitor.
+- [ ] overfit a minibatch.

 # Programming Assignment 4